labanskoller/hackeriet_blog/_posts/2018-01-06-xil-se-hackerspace.md

 They have the most anonymous entrance I have ever seen, but after some guidance over the phone I managed to find it.

-They are located in an residential part of Malmö, but are close to both public transports and some restaurants.
+They are located in a residential part of Malmö, but are close to both public transports and some restaurants.

 The space is located in a basement, and they are working on renovating it, but the places